 3. Bahia Honda Key, Florida

-Bahia Honda is an island located in the lower Florida Keys, at mile marker 37.
 This particular key is special because it is often uninhabited, providing the ultimate feeling of an escape to a tropical deserted island.
 In reality, the key’s serenity is due to it being home to Bahia Honda State Park.
 Although there are fees to enter the state park, it keeps the masses away and allows the beaches to stay more secluded.

 The island paradise also features an oceanside trail that weaves around a lagoon, picnicking sites, and a long, paved cycling path.
-Boat trip tours to snorkeling trips to the reef are popular excursions.
+Boat trip tours, to snorkeling trips to the reef, are popular excursions.

-Stay here: Captain Pip’s Marina & Hideaway (from $146)
+👉 Stay here: Captain Pip’s Marina & Hideaway

 For the record, this is the one thing in our luggage that keeps us from losing our minds.